Paper Abstracts

 Work in Progress/Under Review

-“An Indeterminate Conception of Practical Reasoning” (Under Review – Draft Available)
+“Society's Practices: A 'Political' Conception of Morality” (Under Review – Draft Available)

 "Toppling the Myth of Spiritual Meritocracy" (Draft Available)